anayahall/are212/pset1/pset1.md

 ###### What has happened to the coefficient on GDPpc?
 (Optional: Calculate the R2 for each regression and see what happens.
 Any changes?
 What happens to the sums of squares?)
 Keep both variables in the new units.

-*Coefficient is now 0.2233062, four more orders of magnitude larger*
+*Coefficient is now 0.2233062, three more orders of magnitude larger*

 ##### 15. For the last regression from the previous part calculate and report n, degrees of freedom, b, Ru2c, R2, R ̄2, AIC, SIC, s2.